jeffcollier/FirebaseSwiftExample/README.md

 Firebase provides string constants for common events.
 You can also define your own strings, but take care to avoid clashing with reserved system values such as "first_open_time"

 ### Cloud Firestore
 This replacement for the Firebase Realtime Database provide a local database in the same way as CoreData.
 The Firebase database is distinguished from CoreData at the time of this development by its syncrhonization with the cloud and by gracefully handling offline mode, queueing up changes for the next connected session.
 In order to query data with Firebase, you attach listener  handlers which are commonly defined in viewDidAppear methods.
-With this sample app, you can monitor data being created in the cloud using the Firebase Database console.
+With this sample app, you can monitor data being created in the cloud using the Firestore console.
 Look under the "users" collection, then "bucketlists".

 ### Firebase Storage